-What is an exit pop up?
+What is an exit-intent pop up?
 What is exit-intent?

 The exit-intent technology relies on mouse cursor tracking.
 When a visitor is about to close the page she’s on, she has to move her mouse upwards to reach for the close option.
 The exit-intent script detects this mouse movement and sends a signal triggering the popup to appear.
 We call this kind of popup an exit-intent popup or exit popup.